Jsalim/eval-vectors/README.md

 #eval-vectors

 A bunch of scripts for evaluating word vectors on word similarity tasks.
+These scripts can read word vectors in ".gz" format, so no need to decompress the big files.

 ###all-wordsim
 ```python all_wordsim.py word_vector_file```